 This particular hack on diets is reasonably easy to do yet can profoundly impact your overall health.

 In a randomized controlled trial, overweight adults who ate their calories between 12:00 pm and 8:00 pm – and consumed only water, black coffee, or tea during the 16-hour fasting window lost 9% more fat than the group that ate the same number of calories, only with no time window.

-7. Physical Activity Statistics: Exercise Reduces Death Risk Up to 70%
+7. Physical Activity: Exercise Reduces Death Risk Up to 70%

 Good things happen when your habitual workouts include cardio, strength training, and mobility drills.

 Medical doctor Peter Attia asserts that exercise is our single most crucial longevity drug.
 “A well-crafted exercise program geared toward strength, muscle, and cardiorespiratory fitness helps your risk of death go down significantly,” he states.
 That’s a five-fold reduction in all-cause mortality for those with elite fitness versus those with below-average fitness.